6 Best HAM Radios for Cars in 2023 – Reviews & Top Picks

 Power

-The output power of your HAM is an important factor, because it will greatly affect your range of communication.
-A HAM radio of around 5 watts is enough for most short-range communication, but for greater distances, you’ll need a minimum of about 25 watts.
-While your car’s cigarette input will usually deliver enough power, direct wiring to your car’s battery is required for more powerful radios.
-Some HAM radios have adjustable high and low power settings for greater adaptability.
+The output power of your HAM is an important factor because it will affect your range of communication.
+A HAM radio of around 5 watts is enough for most short-range communication, but you’ll need a minimum of about 25 watts for greater distances.

 Size